 The Lowest price of Intel Core i5 10600K in Pakistan is Rs.
 61,699, and the estimated average price is Rs.
 61,699.
 Previously the price was Rs.
 44,399 in July, approximately a 28% increase.
 Latest Jul 2021 price from tracked on major eCommerce stores all across Pakistan.

-Intel prices have gone up 1% in the last 30 days.
+Intel prices have gone down 3% in the last 30 days.
 Intel Core i5 10600K is available at very limited stores online.

 Intel continues to dominate most of the market in Pakistan.
 While competition is heating up all the time, dozens of people have Intel processors in their builds.
 This mostly because gamers care about performance, and Intel still manages to deliver that.
 However, there’s another crowd that wants that extra punch in performance.
 If that fits your description, the 10600K is a good option for you.
 This is Intel’s mainstream i5 and serves as the flagship i5 chip right now.
 Sure, if you care about that performance that much, why not go with an i7?
 Well, there’s certainly more to the story here.
 Not only is the 10600K a great performer, but it also holds a decent price to performance ratio.
 This is especially true if you compare it to the 10th gen i7 processor.
 That’s right, the i5 10600K is just that good.
 Another great thing about the 10600K is that it gives you a lot of options.
 You can either get a Z-series motherboard for overclocking or a cheaper one if you don’t care about that.
 This is why the Core i5 10600K is such a great choice.

 The prices are collected from the best online stores in Pakistan like Tejar - updated Jul 2021.